rotub/rotub.github.io/_posts/2015-03-30-Netflix-VPN.md

 published: false
 ---

-Netflix launched in Australia this month and while i didn't plan on using it at all, they offer your first month free, so i have been using it over the last couple of weeks and i'm actually really inpressed.
+Netflix launched in Australia this month and while i didn't plan on using it at all, they are offering your first month free as a trial.
+I have been using it over the last couple of weeks and i'm actually really impressed.

-I've consumed Netflix content via my laptop, Playstation 3, iPhone, and streamed to my Chromecast/TV.
-All of these ways have worked perfectly without lag or connection issues.
-It is just so easy to use.
+I've consumed Netflix content via my laptop, Playstation 3, iPhone, and streamed to my TV with my Chromecast.
+All of which have worked perfectly without lag or connectivity issues.
+It is so easy to use, and each device can pick up from where i left off on another.

-There is only one thing holding me back from wanting to stay signed up and start paying the $11.99 per month.
-Content.
+But.
+There are two things holding me back from wanting to stay signed up after my free trial and start paying the $11.99 per month.

-I want to be able to watch all my TV shows and movies in one place.
+- Content
+- Offline support

+**Content.** I want to be able to watch all my TV shows and movies anywhere and anytime.
+At this stage i will be paying $11.99 for access to a couple of my shows and a small selection of movies.
+I realise it's exceptionally difficult to gains liscensing for shows and movies across networks but the reality is services like Popcorn Time exist and already provide exactly that.
+I realise popcorn time is not exactly legal but knowing it exists for free makes $11.99 seem expensive for such little content.

+**Offline Support.**